coldmayo/40kAI/README.md

 ## Description

-I am new to Warhammer 40k and scared to play against others, so I decided to make a model that could play against me using Reinforcement Learning.
-To accomplish this, I am creating a custom 40k environment using Gymnasium and a DQN using Pytorch.
+I was new to the Warhammer 40k tabletop game and I unfortunitly had no one to play with.
+So, I took matters into my own hands.
+I decided to make an RL model to play against, to sharpen my skills.
+To accomplish this, I am making a custom 40k Gymnasium environment and a DQN using PyTorch.

 ## Gameplay